tspascoal-cb-dev/pets/content/1-hour/images/4-cloudify-backend.md

 - Work iteratively to complete complex tasks

 This makes your application more flexible and ready for cloud deployment.

+## What's next?

+Now that your application supports enterprise databases, you can explore additional cloud capabilities:

+- **Using the MSSQL extension for Visual Studio Code** - Learn how to use Copilot to interact with SQL Server databases directly from VS Code
+- **Using GitHub Copilot for Azure** - Discover how to interact with Azure resources using Copilot's Azure integration

+Choose the path that interests you most, or explore both to get the full cloud development experience!

 ## Resources